ansonkwok05/asio-ftp/README.md

 # QuickShare

-a software aiming to share files across devices in a simple manner
+This project aims to design a software that shares files across devices with portability and user-friendly in mind.

-Dependencies:
+# Installation
-sqlite3
+dependencies: sqlite3